nosnibor27/WHEAT_phenology_forecaster/README.md

 While aggregated data is available, it is easier on the server to request the daily climate data in pieces of around ~5000 to ~7000 days at a time instead of the full ~20,000 to ~33,000 days for the historical and future datasets, respectively.
 Those are specified using either `timestep_historical`, `timestep_45`, or `timestep_85`.

 Data is collected by running `netcdf_downloader.R`.
 The functions `open.nc` and `var.get.nc` from the `RNetCDF` package are used to collect data from the appropriate raster within the dataset for each location.
-Unfortunately, it takes forever to download and the `for` loop is not multithreadeded.
+Unfortunately, it takes forever to download and the `for` loop is not multi-threaded.

 I am in the process of using the `foreach` package to parrallelize server requests which should hopefully speed up the time it takes to download the necessary climate data.
 However, I currently have data saved for the following locations which I can upload upon request: